Successor Advisor Policy (v0.2 DRAFT)

 Structural first-pass draft of how Donor Advisor rights at Xerish Storehouse pass to a successor at incapacity or death.
 For counsel review only.

-Effective Date: DRAFT v0.2 — 2026-05-27 — NOT YET EFFECTIVEThis document is a first-pass structural draft (v0.2) prepared by Claude as scaffolding for the attorney who will finalize it.
+This document is a first-pass structural draft (v0.2) prepared as scaffolding for the attorney who will finalize it.
 It supersedes the v0.1 placeholder.
 It is NOT effective.
-Markers: [CONFIRM], [TERM], [COUNSEL TO DRAFT].

 Applies to all Donor Advisory Accounts at Xerish Storehouse.
-Operates within applicable federal tax law governing donor-advised funds (including [TERM] IRC §4966 and §4967) and the Sponsor’s governance documents.
+Operates within applicable federal tax law governing donor-advised funds (including IRC §4966 and §4967) and the Sponsor’s governance documents.
 Nothing here confers ownership of DAF Account assets on any Advisor or successor; the Sponsor at all times retains legal title.

 An Advisor may designate one or more successor Advisors through the Xerish app at any time.
 The designation includes the successor’s full legal name, relationship, contact information, and the order of succession.
 A designation becomes effective upon recording in the Sponsor’s system; the Advisor may revoke or modify it at any time before a triggering event.
-[CONFIRM] the maximum number of successor generations permitted (industry norm: one or two).
+Counsel to finalize: the maximum number of successor generations permitted (industry norm: one or two).

 Successor rights vest upon the earliest of: (a) death of the current Advisor; (b) the current Advisor’s legal incapacity, evidenced under §5; (c) the Advisor’s voluntary immediate transfer of advisory privileges with notice to the Sponsor; or (d) a court order or similar on-request transfer that the Sponsor recognizes under counsel’s review.

 Upon a triggering event, the Sponsor will notify the designated successor.
-The successor must affirmatively accept the role by acknowledging the then-current Donor Advisory Agreement within [CONFIRM] 90 days of notification.
+The successor must affirmatively accept the role by acknowledging the then-current Donor Advisory Agreement within 90 days of notification.
 If no designated successor accepts within the period, the remaining balance becomes part of Sponsor’s general grant-making pool, granted under the Recipient Vetting Policy.

 The Sponsor will require reasonable documentation of any triggering event before acting:

-- Death: [CONFIRM] certified death certificate or equivalent.
+- Death: certified death certificate or equivalent.

 - Voluntary transfer: Advisor’s authenticated affirmative notice through the app.